makersacademy/rps-challenge/README.md

 # RPS Challenge

-This web application was built with Ruby and Sinatra using TDD.
-The unit tests were written in RSpec (isolated using doubles and stubs) and the feature tests were written with RSpec/capybara.
+This web application was built with Ruby and Sinatra using TDD and OOD.
+The unit tests were written in RSpec and the feature tests were written with RSpec/capybara.

 ### Play Rock, Paper, Scissors against your computer!